-Limiting the total AC power requires reducing the repetition rate from 5 Hz to 4 Hz, while the need to maintain the RF pulse length in the original main linear accelerator at approximately 1.6 ms and the choice of the damping ring harmonic number limits the number of bunches to 2450.
-The limits of beamstrahlung, depend on physics, therefore, for the study of physical and detector groups, two sets of parameters were proposed: a set of parameters for low beamstrahlung with $\delta{BS} \sim 5\%$ and a luminosity of $3.02 \times 10^{34}$ cm-2s-1, equal to the increased luminosity value for the 500 GeV baseline and the second set with high beamstrahlung radiation with $\delta{BS} \sim 10\%$ and, accordingly, a higher luminosity $5.11 \times 10^{34}$ cm-2s-1.
-Both of these parameter sets are based on the reduced charge of one bunch $(1.7 \times 10^{10})$ , shorter bunch length $(250\mu\text{m})$ and $(255\mu\text{m})$ for low and high $\delta{BS}$ , respectively), and increased horizontal beam size for controlling beamstrahlung and pair-production angle, while the vertical beta function at the interaction point (IP) is further reduced to increase the luminosity per bunch crossing [92].
+Limiting the total wall plug power requires reducing the repetition rate from 5 Hz to 4 Hz, while the need to maintain the RF pulse length in the original main linear accelerator at approximately 1.6 ms and the choice of the damping ring harmonic number limits the number of bunches to 2450.
+The limits of beamstrahlung depend on physics, therefore, for the study of physical and detector groups, a set of parameters with high beamstrahlung radiation with $\delta{BS} \sim 10\%$ and, accordingly, a higher luminosity 5.11×10^{34} cm-2s-1 was proposed.
+The parameter set is based on the reduced charge of one bunch (1.7×10^{10}) , shorter bunch length $(250\mu\text{m})$ and $(250\mu\text{m})$ for low and high δ{BS} , respectively), and increased horizontal beam size for controlling beamstrahlung and pair-production angle, while the vertical beta function at the interaction point (IP) is further reduced to increase the luminosity per bunch crossing [123].
 The bunch lengths and IP beta functions are within the range of bunch compressor and final focusing systems.
-It is relatively easy to adjust the machine parameters between these beamstrahlung parameter sets.

 Increasing the beam energy will require the expansion of the main SCRF linear accelerators to provide an additional 250 GeV per beam.
-The beam current for the TeV upgrade (7.6 mA) is higher than the baseline (5.8 mA) but less than that for luminosity upgrade (8.8 mA), suggesting some level of modification.
+The beam current for the 1 TeV upgrade (7.6 mA) is higher than the baseline (5.8 mA) but less than that for luminosity upgrade (8.8 mA) for 500 GeV design, suggesting some level of modification.
 Assuming the luminosity upgrade is the first to occur; the injectors (sources and damping rings) will be reused unchanged.
 Compressor sections along with the RTML will be moved to the beginning of the extended linear accelerators.
 It is also necessary to lengthen the 5 GeV long-transfer line from the damping ring to the turn-around.
 The beam delivery system will require the installation of additional dipoles to provide the required higher integrated field strength.
 The cost and schedule of the upgrade is entirely dependent on the expansion of the main linear accelerators.
 One of the key cost considerations is the choice of an accelerating gradient.
 Ongoing R&D for high gradient SCRF is expected to continue in parallel with the construction and operation of the base machine.
-With this in mind, it is assumed that when the linear accelerator technology is upgraded, a higher gradient and quality factor is incorporated.
+With this in mind, it is assumed that when the linear accelerator technology is upgraded, a higher gradient and quality factor are incorporated.
 The actual choice of these options will clearly depend on the state-of-the-art at the time of the upgrade.
 However, for the purposes of this discussion, an average acceleration gradient of 45 MV/m with $Q_0 = 2 \times 10^{10}$ will be assumed.
 Using the existing baseline linear accelerator in this way has three key consequences for the upgrade:

 - 1. The beam current and pulse length must be compatible with the existing RF installation and cryogenic refrigeration capacity. - 2.
 The existing linear accelerator lattice, which was originally designed to transfer beam energies from 15 to 250 GeV, should now transfer beam energies from 265 to 500 GeV.
-This will require replacing the first 10 GeV of the original linear accelerator, since these quadrupoles will not be able to transport a higher energy beam (from 265 to 500 GeV, not 15 to 250 GeV). - 3.
-The rest of the original linear accelerator will use the FoFoDoDo lattice as opposed to the basic FoDo lattice, which will result in weaker focusing and larger beta function values.
+This will require replacing the first 10 GeV of the original linear accelerator, since these quadrupoles will not be able to transport a higher energy beam (from 265 to 500 GeV, not 15 to 250 GeV).

+3. The rest of the original linear accelerator will use the FoFoDoDo lattice as opposed to the basic FoDo lattice, which will result in weaker focusing and larger beta function values.
 Simulation of the beam dynamics showed that the growth of the vertical emittance can be kept within acceptable limits.